NineOfGaming/millomod/README.md

 ## Notice
 This is a fork, please do not bother the original creator about stuff on this repository.

+I am not planing on consistently maintaining this fork, i just wanted to use it on 1.21.8 early because i already switched to preare for df update and fix/add a few things while im at it

 ## Notice (from the original repository)

 MilloMod was made for personal use.
 People have asked for this mod- if you have any suggestions or bug reports, please message `@im.endersaltz` on discord.